gro-intelligence/api-client/docs/searching-data.rst

 Get descendants
 ===============

-Using the :code:`lookup()` method, you can get an entity's list of direct children (i.e. country->provinces).
-However, you may want all of the lower level regions that belong to a higher level region (i.e. country->provinces, districts, coordinates, etc.).
+Using the :code:`lookup()` method, you can get an entity's list of direct children (i.e. country→provinces).
+However, you may want all of the lower level regions that belong to a higher level region (i.e. country→provinces, districts, coordinates, etc.).
 To do this, there's a helper function which also gives the option of filtering by region level: :meth:`api.client.gro_client.GroClient.get_descendant_regions`

 To look up all descendants of region 1029 (Brazil) that are of level 4 (provinces):
 ::